Subscribe to get access

 Bert Taylor CEO Minnesota Teardrop Trailers, manufacturer of the Vistabule said, “When we first started our business, we wanted to make a camping trailer that was beautiful, energy-efficient and would easily blend technology with human comfort.
 Adding Sunflare solar collection panels to our Vistabule trailers substantially lengthens the time campers can be off the grid, and greatly enhances the entire camping experience.”

-Sunflare SUN2 solar panels can charge 2 cells phones fully, run the lights, a fan, charge a computer to 30 percent, run the fridge, all day, AND the heater for 3 hours a day, for 2 1/2 sunny days straight.
-After that, you probably want to pick up and drive somewhere to recharge your battery, and find another beautiful vista, a new point of view, or an off-the-beaten path fishing hole.
+Sunflare SUN2 solar panels can charge 2 cells phones fully, run the lights, a fan, charge a computer to 30 percent.
+As well as run the fridge, all day, AND the heater for 3 hours a day, for 2 1/2 sunny days straight.
+After that, you probably want to pick up and drive somewhere to recharge your battery.
+Then go find another beautiful vista.
+As well as a new point of view, or an off-the-beaten path fishing hole.